matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ![Multithreading mutable list](images/multithreading-mutable-list.png "Multithreading mutable list")

 - Basic Java approach - Ensure mutual exclusion on shared storage through locking:
-    - Locking allows only single-threaded access to the list L during an ADD operation.
+    - Locking allows only single-threaded access to the list **L** during ADD operation.
 - Basic Clojure approach - Make in-memory objects immutable by default, with a few exceptions:
-    - The ADD operation first makes a copy of the original list, and then changes the copy.
+    - ADD operation first makes a copy of the original list, and then changes the copy.

 ![Modify List Clojure](images/modify-list-clojure.png "Modify List Clojure")

-- The preferred Go approach - have a single thread control access to list L, with other threads sending messages such as ADD to this controlling thread:
+- The preferred Go approach - have a single thread control access to list **L**, with other threads sending messages such as ADD to this controlling thread:
     - The messages are sent through a thread-safe channel.